 This solicitation is made by and on behalf of the management of the Corporation.
 The costs incurred in the preparation and mailing of the Form of Proxy, Notice of Meeting and this Information Circular will be borne by the Corporation.
 In addition to the use of mail, proxies may be solicited in person, by telephone or by electronic communications by the directors, officers and employees of the Corporation, who will not be remunerated therefor.
-In accordance with National Instrument 54-101 Communication with Beneficial Owners of Securities of a Reporting Issuer, arrangements have been made with brokerage houses and other intermediaries, clearing agencies, custodians, nominees and fiduciaries to forward solicitation materials to the beneficial owners of the Common Shares (as defined below) held of record by such persons and the

-Corporation may reimburse such persons for reasonable fees and disbursements incurred by them in doing so.
+In accordance with National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer, arrangements have been made with brokerage houses and other intermediaries, clearing agencies, custodians, nominees and fiduciaries to forward solicitation materials to the Beneficial Shareholders (as defined below) of record and the Corporation may reimburse such persons for reasonable fees and disbursements incurred by them in doing so.